katasantos/corgi-slap/README.md

 # corgi-slap

-Press Q for Slap
-Press W for Fart
+Press Q for Slap | Press W for Fart

-You can tap the buttons for mobile versions
+You can tap the buttons for mobile.

 Used lowLag.js for sounds